 But of course, like with most things, you have to do it right in order to get a decent return.

-You can’t keep shoving after offer after offer to your list and not expect them to unsubscribe.
+You can’t keep shoving offer after offer to your list and not expect them to unsubscribe down the line.

 The good thing is, there are various ways to improve your email campaign metrics.
 Below are my top tips on how to start using email marketing to increase your chances of success!